kr1spyK/ac-kbShifter/README.md

 Going with ViGEmBus becuase the script can create an emulated controller seamlessly, no extra setup steps needed like with vJoy.
 ## Notes
 - ViGEmBus is deprecated as of v1.22 Nov 2023 but I will continue to use its framework until it doesn't work anymore or a successor is released.
 - Interested in AC app development?
-[See my references in the wiki](https://github.com/kr1spyK/ac-kbShifter/wiki)
+[Here's my resources](https://github.com/kr1spyK/ac-kbShifter/wiki)
 ## Credits
 - levamak, for creating a universal [keyboard H-shifter][1] app.